First-principles systems builder

 Process theater.
 Meetings about meetings.
 Documentation that no one reads.
 Ceremonies that don't produce decisions.

 "Best practices" without context.
 What works for Google doesn't work for a 5-person startup.
+What works in a microservices architecture doesn't work for a monolith.
 Context determines correctness.

 What I Optimize For